Things to see and do

 Devonshire Tea - $8 per person ( Max group 8 people )

 Add in a Devonshire Tea to top off your visit.
 Please advise at time of booking

 Pot of tea or a cup of coffee

-Kids enjoy pancakes with sprinkles and a just juice or fizzy drink
+Kids enjoy a just juice or fizzy drink

 Go for a walk around Paradise Island (mozzies permitting)